myoolala/react-starter/app/src/lambda/ReadMe.md

 This is the main invocation file, it sources the routes.js file to learn its options and then forwards the requests from lambda to the appropriate handler.

+## Secrets

+Out of the bos this support AWS Secrets Manager, ASM, and uses a built in cache class to lazy load secrets.
+If you would like to use the secrets extension, add the config.yml file to the desired lambda folder.
+That also works equally well but requires that you specify all needed secrets both in a yaml and terragrunt instead of just terragrunt

 ### Overwriting this file

 If you need more specific handler behavior for a lambda, you can copy the index.js file and put it in the lambda folder.
 It will be used instead of the shared handler